UltimateNova1203/mgs2-pchd/README.md

 ### Textures

-Textures are ripped from the HD Edition or PS2 version, or upscaled using waifu2x.
+Textures are ripped from the HD Edition or PS2 version, upscaled by hand, or upscaled using waifu2x.
 If there is any color banding, it was manually touched up by hand to fix it as best as possible.

+The upscaling takes the original resolution and upscales it by 4x, so a 256x256 texture will become 1024x1024, 1024x1024 will become 4096x4096, etc. Currently, there is no way to actually load these textures, so the textures then get downsampled by half, so we now have a texture path of 256x256 > 1024x1024 > 512x512, or 1024x1024 > 4096x4096 > 2048x2048, etc. This will preserve the quality while actually (possibly) being able to be used by the game engine.

 ### Videos